signalfx/gdi-specification/specification/configuration.md

 be prefixed with `SPLUNK_`.
 Furthermore, configuration specific to Splunk Observability Cloud MUST be prefixed with `SPLUNK_OBSERVABILITY_` and to Splunk Enterprise or Splunk Cloud MUST be prefixed with `SPLUNK_PLATFORM_`.
-Confiugration unique to a specific GDI component (e.g. connected with a lanaguge feature) SHOULD be prefixed with `SPLUNK_{COMPONENT}_` (e.g. `SPLUNK_JAVA_`).
+Configuration unique to a specific GDI component (e.g. connected with a lanaguge feature) SHOULD be prefixed with `SPLUNK_{COMPONENT}_` (e.g. `SPLUNK_JAVA_`).
 If a Splunk-specific configuration variable is declared as stable in the GDI specification and later the OpenTelemetry specification declares a similar